Storage Wars (franchise)

-Storage Wars is an American reality TV franchise on A&E. The original series, Storage Wars, debuted on December 1, 2010.
+Storage Wars is an American reality television franchise on A&E. The original series, Storage Wars, debuted on December 1, 2010.
 Its success led to A&E commissioning a spin-off series, Storage Wars: Texas, which ran for three seasons, ending in 2014.
 Other spin-offs followed, including Storage Wars: New York, which ran for two seasons, ending in 2013.
 Thom Beers is the executive producer and narrator for all the shows, excluding Storage Wars Canada.

 Original series

 The original Storage Wars premiered on December 1, 2010.
 The main setting is in the southern cities of California.
 It initially aired for 12 seasons, ending its run on January 30, 2019.
 A 13th season was later announced and is scheduled to premiere on April 20, 2021.

 Spin-offs

 Various spin-off series were created, most of them airing on A&E.

 Storage Wars: Texas (2011–14)

 Storage Wars: Texas was the first spin-off show from the original series.
 It premiered on December 6, 2011, and ran for three seasons, ending on January 7, 2014.
 Mary Padian, one of the buyers on the show, would later become a buyer in the original Storage Wars series.